01 of 08

-- Aluminum Foil small piece to form the base for the head
+- Aluminum foil: You will need a small piece to form the base for the head.

-- Wire for the armature to support the head and eventually make a body if you wish.
-As this head will eventually have a body, the armature is made from a 12 inch wire bent in half.
+- Wire: This is for the armature to support the head and to eventually make a body if you wish.
+As this head will eventually have a body, the armature is made from a 12-inch wire bent in half.

-- Modelling tools These can be quite simple.
-To show you how easy it is this entire head was modelled using a sharp and a blunt rounded toothpick and no other tools.
+- Modeling tools: These can be quite simple.
+To show you how easy it is this entire head was modeled using a sharp and a bluntly rounded toothpick and no other tools.
 If you have them, dental picks, embossing tools, and needles are also useful, as are alcohol wipes to clean your hands and remove fingerprints.

-- Paint to finish coloring the head and eyes
+- Paint: Use paint to finish coloring the head and eyes.

-Form the Armature For this doll, a twelve inch piece of wire was folded in half and a small loop made at the bend.
+For this doll, a 12-inch piece of wire was folded in half and a small loop made at the bend.
 A small ball of aluminum foil was then formed over the loop to make an inflexible base for the head.

 If you are not using polymer clay to make your doll's head, or if your polymer clay is very firm, you may not need an armature to support it.
 The armature will form the doll's body in this case, as well as supporting the head while it is made.Continue to 3 of 8 below.